ben-n93/SQL-tips-and-tricks/README.md

 ## Inverting a Boolean Value

 - Quite sometimes in a Query one has to invert a boolean value from true to false or vice versa.
   Usually that is done with a case statement, which works fine....
-If you have collegues that remember that binery operators exist you can XOR a boolean to 1 with 2 chars of code as well :
+If you have colleagues that remember that binery operators exist you can XOR a boolean to 1 with 2 chars of code as well :

 ```SQL
 WITH invertBoolean (rn, boolValue) AS